Eduardobe94/Eduardobe94/README.md

 - 🔭 I’m currently working on Plugins for Audio and Video
 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on Adobe and Google Projects
-- 🤔 I’m looking for help with relationships haha
-- 💬 Ask me about my goals
+- 💬 Ask me about 3d
 - 📫 How to reach me: IG, Youtube, Discordd
 <!--
 **Eduardobe94/Eduardobe94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.